0xchukss/blindlend/README.md

 ## What it does

-ConfidentialLend enables on-chain credit scoring without data exposure.
+BlindLend enables on-chain credit scoring without data exposure.
 A borrower submits their encrypted monthly income, existing debt, and loan request.
 The smart contract computes a credit score using Fully Homomorphic Encryption (FHE), approves or rejects the loan - and the raw financial figures are never visible on-chain, not even to the protocol itself.

 ## The problem it solves